hippocrat-dao/hpo-did-method-spec/HPO-DID-method-spec.md

 ## 2.2.
 CRUD

 #### Create
-* Create of HPO DID document is supported in [hippocrat-wallet-sdk](https://github.com/hippocrat-protocol/hippocrat-wallet-sdk).
+* Creation of HPO DID document is supported in [hippocrat-wallet-sdk](https://github.com/hippocrat-protocol/hippocrat-wallet-sdk).
 * HPO DID(or the data that can derive HPO DID) should be stored in user local storage.

 #### Read